 My hope is that my writing and artwork can encourage and inspire others to seek something greater than themselves to restore themselves to sanity and to use their God-given interests to seek refuge in God during this world’s storm.

-You are not hopeless, you are not defeated, you are not worthless.
+You are not hopeless, you are not defeated, you are not worthless, you are not bad.

-You are worthy, you are loved, and you are valued.
+You are worthy, you are loved, you are holy, and you are valued.

 If you are struggling with mental health or addiction issues, there is help.